hpaluch/basys3_mmcm_tcl/README.md

 > Disclaimer: please note that Analyzer's bandwidth (100 MHz) is not enough to measure
 > 8 MHz accurately, because there are only 100 / 8 = 12 samples per period - around 8% error)
 >
-> Also note that `CLK` it not direct output of MMCM clock, but it goes through ODDR (Output Double
+> Also note that `CLK` is not direct output of MMCM clock, but it goes through ODDR (Output Double
 > Data Rate) that doubles frequency, but it is immediately divided by 2 to get back standard clock rate.
 > It comes from generate "IP Design Example..." - but without explanation why it used that way

 You can see that:
 - after release of `BTN_RST` it takes around 10 µs for MMCM clock to start
 - it takes around another 10 µs to stabilize clock (asynchronous `locked` signal becomes active)
-- and it takes around 4 output ticks to convert async `locked` signal to synchronous `safe_rst` which can be used to safely start other modules that use 8 MHz clock from MMCM.
+- and it takes around 4 output ticks to convert asynchronous `locked` signal to synchronous `safe_rst` which can be used to safely start other modules that use 8 MHz clock from MMCM.

 # Notes